Back

 In reality, there are several types of currency risks, including:

-• Transaction Risk: This arises from international commercial operations where payments or collections are made in foreign currencies.
+• Transaction risk: this arises from international commercial operations where payments or collections are made in foreign currencies.
 Specifically, the fluctuation in the exchange rate between the transaction date and the payment date can affect profit margins, as losses may be incurred due to currency fluctuations.

-• Translation Risk: This affects multinational companies when consolidating the financial statements of their foreign subsidiaries into the local currency.
+• Translation risk: this affects multinational companies when consolidating the financial statements of their foreign subsidiaries into the local currency.
 Fluctuations in the exchange rate can impact the consolidated balance sheets and results.

-• Economic Risk: This is related to the long-term impact of currency fluctuations on the present value of a company’s future cash flows.
+• Economic risk: this is related to the long-term impact of currency fluctuations on the present value of a company’s future cash flows.

 Several factors can influence the fluctuation of currencies, and understanding them is crucial for managing exchange rate risk.